Divorce in Georgia: Does it Matter Who Files First?

 Preparing Your Divorce Documents and Paperwork

-As the team of experts is put in place, the necessary paperwork should be gathered in preparation for the finalization of the divorce.
+All necessary paperwork should be gathered in preparation for the finalization of the divorce.
 Several documents are required to ensure that the outcome of the divorce is a fair settlement.

 These documents include: